Ukraine court releases key MH17 witness | DW | 05.09.2019

 A contentious release

-Tsemakh was released inspite of the international community calling for Ukraine not to allow him to travel to Russia.
-Dutch prosecutors fear this would mean a loss of a key witness in the investigation into Flight MH17, which was shot down en-route from Amsterdam to Kuala Lumpur in 2014.
+Tsemakh was released despite international community calling for Ukraine not to allow him to travel to Russia.
+Dutch prosecutors fear this would mean a loss of a key witness in the investigation into Flight MH17, which was shot down en-route from Amsterdam to Kuala Lumpur.

 Despite the release, appellate court judge Yury Sliva in Kiev cautioned him to remain available for questioning and not attempt to flee.